malloc2048/codevault/readme.md

 ### QuantLab
 A stock ticker application originally implemented for an interview with [QuantLab](https://www.quantlab.com/)

+## Security Fix
+Not sure where this one came from.
+I think the original idea was that there was a security flaw with all the user input and the exercise was to fix the flaw(s)

+Has been re-written to use more C++ then C so the original intent is lost.

 ### [Shuffle](projects/shuffle)
 An application to determine how many iterations it would take to get a shuffled card deck back to an original state.